WeR-stats/workshop-setup_cloud_machine_data_science/README.md

     exit
     ~~~

-From now on you should forget there exists a user called *root*, and always use instead *usrname* to run admin stat through the *sudo* commands.
+From now on you should forget there exists a user called *root*, and always use instead *usrname* to run admin stuff through the *sudo* commands.

 If you need to change a user's password, run the command:
 ~~~